Powerlearnproject/se-day1-assignment-tmburugu94/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 Integrated Development Environments (IDEs) and Version Control Systems (VCS) are essential tools in the software development process.
 They streamline workflows, enhance productivity, and ensure code quality.
-Here's an overview of their importance and examples of each:
 Integrated Development Environments (IDEs)
 Importance:
 1. Streamlined Workflow: